HasinZaman/finalProj/README.md

 	The city will be populated two different kinds of NPCs.
 A civilian NPC and a zombie NPC. the civilian NPC would attempt to run from zombies.
 Zombies will try to convert civilians into zombies and to kill the player.

-# Installing
+# Getting Started / Installing
 You will need to have Unity installed beforehand.
+You are able to install unity from their website.
+Download and import the most current version of the game into Unity.

+# Screenshots

+To be added soon

 # Built With
 - Unity
 - C#

-# Authors and Acknowledgment
+# Credits
-Hasin Zaman
+- Hasin Zaman
-Rachel Pawliuk
+- Rachel Pawliuk

 # Project Status
-In Progress
+In Progress - Currently on version 0.8.5